mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 this collection we ship those tasks off to the scheduler to run on all of the workers in parallel.
 The `persist` function gives us back another `dask.bag` pointing to these remotely running results.
-This persist function returns immediately, the computation happens on the cluster in the background asynchronously.
+This persist function returns immediately, and the computation happens on the cluster in the background asynchronously.
 We gain control of our interpreter immediately while the cluster hums along.